Housing Selection & Requirements

 A student must have completed 8 semesters at full time status not including January Term.

-Any student that has received written approval to live off-campus from the Office of Residential Life and Housing.
+Any student that has received written approval to live off-campus from the Housing Accommodations Committee.
+Submittal of the approval letter and the Housing Exemption Form in the Housing Portal are required.

 Housing Selection Process